snac-cooperative/technical-docs/tat_requirements/plan.md

 Big questions
 ---

-- how is gitlab backed up?
+- (solved) how is gitlab backed up?

+  - Shayne backs up the whole gitlab VM.

 Overview and order of work